awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-file-share-issues.md

 If you change the default encryption and make SSE\-KMS \(server\-side encryption with AWS KMS–managed keys\) the default for your S3 bucket, objects that a file gateway stores in the bucket are not encrypted with SSE\-KMS\.
 By default, a file gateway uses server\-side encryption managed with Amazon S3 \(SSE\-S3\) when it writes data to an S3 bucket\.
 Changing the default won't automatically change your encryption\.

 To change the encryption to use SSE\-KMS with your own AWS KMS key, you must enable SSE\-KMS encryption\.
 To do so, you provide the Amazon Resource Name \(ARN\) of the KMS key when you create your file share\.
 You can also update KMS settings for your file share by using the `UpdateNFSFileShare` or `UpdateSMBFileShare` API operation\.
 This update applies to objects stored in the S3 buckets after the update\.
-For more information, see [Data Encryption Using AWS KMS](encryption.md)\.
+For more information, see [Data encryption using AWS KMS](encryption.md)\.

 ## Changes made directly in an S3 bucket with object versioning enabled may affect what you see in your file share<a name="s3-object-versioning-file-share-issue"></a>